-I’m sure I had an awesome post that was on topic and related to today’s recipe planned but then I looked up at the boobtube and Daniel Craig was on the screen.
+I’m sure I had an awesome post that was on topic and related to today’s blueberry sour cream waffles recipe planned.
+But then I looked up at the boob tube and Daniel Craig was on the screen.

 Now there’s something worth writing about.